pmndrs/lamina/README.md

 | `FresnelLayer` | Fresnel shading      |
 | `NoiseLayer`   | White noise          |

-### Writinig your own layers
+### Writing your own layers

-You can write your won layers by extendign the `AbstractLayer` class.
+You can write your won layers by extending the `AbstractLayer` class.

 ```ts
 class CustomLayer extends AbstractLayer {